TimWolla/policies/feature-proposals.rst

 The actual start of the vote MUST be announced on the mailing list in a separate thread with a ``[VOTE]`` prefix followed by the RFC title as the Subject.
 The email MUST include a link to the Wiki page of the RFC and to the mailing list archives of the discussion thread.
+The link to the mailing list archives of the voting thread MUST be added to the RFC as soon as possible and no later than the announcement of the results of the vote.

-It furthermore MUST clearly specify the voting formalities, such as the number of votes that can be cast, the interpretation of the voting results and the end date of the voting.
+The email MUST furthermore clearly specify the voting formalities, such as the number of votes that can be cast, the interpretation of the voting results and the end date of the voting.
 The end date MUST be specified with minute-precision.
 The voting period MUST be open for at least two weeks (336 hours).
-The voting period MAY be extended as necessary to accommodate holiday periods.
+The voting period MAY be extended as necessary (e.g. to accommodate holiday periods).

 Due to the significance of the end-of-year holidays for a majority of the world, the voting period MUST NOT start and MUST NOT end in the period between December, 17th 00:00 UTC and January, 10th 00:00 UTC.

-The link to the mailing list archives of the voting thread MUST be added to the RFC as soon as possible and no later than the announcement of the results of the vote.
+After the voting period started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further major or minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
+The voting formalities (including the voting period) MUST NOT be changed after the vote opened.
+The voting period MAY be canceled within the first 2 days (48 hours) in case of severe issues with the RFC.
+Canceling a vote is treated as a major change and a cooldown period of 2 weeks (336 hours) is required before a new vote may be started.
+The title of all voting widgets MUST be changed to invalidate any votes that have been cast (e.g. by adding the suffix “(Restart)”).

+If issues with an accepted RFC are noticed during implementation, an errata section explaining the necessary changes SHOULD be added.

 This section has been amended by: